Dieter Kochan

 Kochan was born in Saskatoon, Saskatchewan and raised in Madison, Wisconsin.

 Roller Hockey

 Kochan grew up in Wisconsin where he also played roller hockey.
 He was the principal goaltender of the gold medal U.S. roller hockey teams at the 1996, 1997 and 1998 World Championships.
 He was also goalie of the gold medal team at the 1999 Pan American Games.

 Post career

 Kochan announced his retirement on May 17, 2007, after playing the 2006–07 season with the Houston Aeros.
-On October 3, 2013, it was announced that he will join the Michigan Tech Men's Hockey program as a volunteer assistant goaltending coach.
+He joined the Michigan State Police in 2008, and in 2025 he was joined by a police dog named Roy.
+He also spent time as a volunteer assistant goaltending coach with the Michigan Tech men's hockey team from 2008–2010 and in 2013–2014.
+He left the program after former goaltender Joe Shawhan joined the program as its new head coach, who noted that Kochan's available hours had been limited due to his full-time police role.